-1. What kind of container should you use to store expressed breast milk?
+1. What container should you use to store expressed breastmilk?

-Before expressing or handling breast milk, wash your hands with soap and water.
+Before expressing or handling breastmilk, wash your hands with soap and water.
 Then store the expressed milk in a clean, capped glass or hard plastic, BPA-free container.
-BPA stands for bisphenol A, a chemical that has been used to make certain plastics and resins since the 1960s.
+BPA stands for bisphenol A, a chemical used to make certain plastics and resins since the 1960s.
 Some research has raised health concerns about BPA because it can seep into food or beverages from BPA-made containers.

-You can also use special plastic bags designed for breast milk storage but don’t store breast milk in disposable bottle liners or plastic bags designed for general household use.
+You can also use plastic bags specifically designed for breastmilk storage but don’t store breastmilk in disposable bottle liners or plastic bags designed for general household use.

 Using waterproof labels and ink, label each container with the date you expressed the breast milk and place the containers in the back of the refrigerator or freezer, where the temperature is the coolest.
-If you don’t have access to a refrigerator or freezer, store the milk temporarily in an insulated cooler.
+Store the milk temporarily in an insulated cooler if you don’t have a refrigerator or freezer.

 Fill individual containers with the milk your baby will need for one feeding.
 Also, breast milk expands as it freezes, so don’t fill containers to the brim.

-You can add fresh milk to refrigerated milk you expressed earlier on the same day.
-However, thoroughly cool the freshly expressed breast milk before adding it to previously chilled or frozen milk.
+You can add fresh milk to the refrigerated milk you expressed earlier on the same day.
+However, thoroughly cool the freshly expressed breastmilk before adding it to previously chilled or frozen milk.

-Don’t add warm breast milk to frozen breast milk because it will cause the frozen milk to partially thaw.
+Don’t mix warm and frozen breastmilk because it will cause the frozen milk to thaw partially.

 4. How long can you keep expressed breast milk?

-This depends on the storage method but consider these guidelines:
+This depends on the breastmilk storage method but consider these guidelines:

 b: Insulated cooler.
 Freshly expressed breast milk can be stored in an insulated cooler with ice packs for up to one day.